Meet Bancroft’s fiendish new villain for series two

 Elizabeth Bancroft has “met her match in Annabel”, Sarah Parish says – and the ITV drama’s new villain is about to drive our anti-heroine fully up the wall.

-However by the top of the episode, we discover out the horrible reality: it was Annabel who killed her family.
-And, with poor Joe as her pawn, she’s deliberate out precisely learn how to get away with homicide.
+However by the tip of the episode, we discover out the horrible fact: it was Annabel who killed her circle of relatives.
+And, with poor Joe as her pawn, she’s deliberate out precisely methods to get away with homicide.

 “She is an amazing manipulator, dressed up as this beautiful little girl who looks perfect,” Parish tells HEARALPUBLICIST.
 “But she’s just brilliant.
 And I think that’s a real challenge for Bancroft, especially because she’s going out with her son.
 It drives her to almost insanity by the end.
 But it’s quite interesting to see them fighting each other!”